Special Issues in Connection with Warranty and Indemnity Insurance

 The appointment of arbitrators with the appropriate expertise may pose particular challenges in the case of arbitrations under W&I insurance policies.
-These disputes likely require expertise in insurance law and issues typical in M&A arbitrations, such as transaction experience and financial acuity.
+These disputes are likely to require expertise in insurance law and issues typical in M&A arbitrations, such as transaction experience and financial acuity.
 Parties will have to consider in any particular case which of these areas of expertise is more important.
 As the relative importance of these two areas of expertise cannot be foreseen when the policies are entered into, parties should be wary of defining too precisely the qualifications of arbitrators in the arbitration agreement.

 Arbitration in the insurance context may trigger special issues in relation to evidence.
 First, the substantive insurance law governing the policy and the policies themselves grant the insurers broad rights to documents and information when the insured seeks to recover on a claim.
-In some countries the law provides that there is no coverage where the insured has failed to provide disclosure of all relevant information.
+In some countries, the law provides that there is no coverage where the insured has failed to provide disclosure of all relevant information.

 There have been court decisions in which disclosure of information by the insured to insurers in the claim adjustment phase has been deemed to waive legal privilege in subsequent court proceedings.
 In Asahi v.
 Pacific Equity Partners, the insured provided a report containing legal advice to the insurer.
 In a subsequent action brought by the insured against the private equity seller, Asahi submitted the same report with redactions for legal privilege.
 The private equity defendant maintained that Asahi had waived privilege by previously submitting the report to the insurer.
 The Federal Court of Australia held that the insured had waived privilege.

 This decision may be of less relevance to typical arbitration claims against a W&I insurer.
-First, where the dispute involves the insurer directly, there is no question that privilege would have been waived.
+First, if the dispute involves the insurer directly, there is no question that privilege would have been waived.
 Normally, the insurance policies will be the primary recourse for the buyer (externalising the seller’s risk having been the primary purpose of entering into the policies in the first place).
 Second, privilege is handled less formalistically in arbitration than in court litigation.
-The 2010 IBA Rules on the Taking of Evidence in International Arbitration do not require but merely recommend that arbitrators may ‘take into account . . . any possible waiver of any applicable legal impediment or privilege by virtue of consent, earlier disclosure, affirmative use of the Document, statement, oral communication or advice contained therein, or otherwise’.
+The International Bar Association’s 2020 Rules on the Taking of Evidence in International Arbitration do not require but merely recommend that arbitrators may ‘take into account . . . any possible waiver of any applicable legal impediment or privilege by virtue of consent, earlier disclosure, affirmative use of the Document, statement, oral communication or advice contained therein, or otherwise’.
 Third, parties in arbitration have considerable freedom to agree to their own procedural rules, and the authors see no reason why the parties cannot set out in their procedural rules specific provisions limiting the disclosure of documents, defining privilege or imposing confidentiality obligations.

-Issues involving exclusions and damages
+Issues with exclusions and damages

-W&I policies typically contain a number of exclusions, such as: (1) the buyer’s knowledge of breaches at the time of contract (often evidenced in a signed no-claims declaration); (2) disclosure of the relevant facts in the due diligence process; (3) forward-looking statements; and (4) fraud or intentional misconduct or misrepresentation by the seller or its agents.
+W&I policies typically contain a number of exclusions, such as (1) the buyer’s knowledge of breaches at the time of contract (often evidenced in a signed no-claims declaration), (2) disclosure of the relevant facts in the due diligence process, (3) forward-looking statements and (4) fraud or intentional misconduct or misrepresentation by the seller or its agents.

-In relation to disclosure of the relevant facts in the due diligence process, while SPAs typically define such disclosure as the documents and information disclosed in the data room, many W&I policies include the due diligence reports of the buyer’s counsel and agents in this definition.
+In relation to disclosure of the relevant facts in the due diligence process, whereas SPAs typically define such disclosure as the documents and information disclosed in the data room, many W&I policies include the due diligence reports of the buyer’s counsel and agents in this definition.
 In addition, the buyer with W&I insurance should ensure that any closing or completion update to disclosure is communicated to and accepted by the insurer.
 There can be a gap between claims that may lie under the SPA and claims that may lie under the W&I insurance policy.

 In relation to fraud or intentional misconduct, as can be seen in Part II of this book, such claims are common in many civil law jurisdictions, in particular because contractual caps or limitation periods are not enforced in relation to them.
-Such claims will not play a role in M&A insurance arbitrations.
+Such claims will not have a role in M&A insurance arbitrations.
 It remains to be seen whether W&I insurance will reduce the overall volume of these claims (many of which are held not likely to succeed on the merits), or whether buyers will continue to seek recourse in respect of such claims against the sellers under the SPA.

 Insurers are also often hesitant to extend coverage to breaches of representations and warranties terms relating to environmental laws or anti-bribery or corruption laws.
-Where a buyer discovers evidence of breaches of environmental law or corruption in the target after acquisition, it will generally be forced to proceed directly against the seller under the SPA.
+When a buyer discovers evidence of breaches of environmental law or corruption in the target after acquisition, it will generally be forced to proceed directly against the seller under the SPA.

 As mentioned above, insurers also often exclude coverage of any purchase price adjustment claims.